 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, brewers rice, rolled barley grain, rolled oats, chicken fat (stabilized with mixed tocopherols and citric acid), yeast culture, flax seed, poultry digest, salt, dicalcium phosphate, potassium chloride, choline chloride, dl-methionine, ferrous sulfate, zinc oxide, vitamin E supplement, niacin supplement, copper sulfate, d-calcium pantothenate, folic acid, vitamin A acetate in gelatin, manganous oxide, copper oxide, calcium carbonate, d-biotin, ascorbic acid (vitamin C), menadione dimethylpyrimininol bisulfate (source of vitamin K), vitamin B12 supplement, riboflavin supplement, pyridoxine hydrochloride, ethylenediamin dihydriodide, thiamine mononitrate, inosital and sodium selenite
+Ingredients: Poultry meal, corn meal, ground brewers rice, poultry fat (stabilized with mixed tocopherols and citric acid), corn gluten meal, beet pulp, poultry digest, flax seed, dried whole eggs, dried cheddar cheese, dried cottage cheeses, dried buttermilk, dried whey, yeast culture, salt, dicalcium phosphate, potassium chloride, choline chloride, dl-methionine, ferrous sulfate, zinc oxide, vitamin E supplement, niacin supplement, copper sulfate, d-calcium pantothenate, folic acid, vitamin A acetate in gelatin, manganous oxide, copper oxide, d-biotin, ascorbic acid (vitamin C), menadione dimethylpyrimidinol bisulfite (source of vitamin K), vitamin B12 supplement, vitamin D3 supplement, riboflavin supplement, pyridoxine hydrochloride, ethylenediamine dihydriodide, thiamine mononitrate, inositol and sodium selenite

 Red items when present indicate controversial ingredients

 |Calorie Weighted Basis||24%||40%||36%|

 The first ingredient in this dog food is poultry meal.
 Poultry meal is considered a meat concentrate and contains nearly 300% more protein than fresh poultry.

 Although the word poultry doesn’t clearly identify the species, poultry meal is most commonly sourced from chicken and turkey.